cbirdlab/fltrVCF/readme.txt

                                  If not set, then only natively-parallel filters will use multiple threads if -t > 1.
 Requires -d. [not set] -t <arg>        number of threads available for parallel processing [1]

+DOWNLOADING
+	Clone this repo to your computer
+		git clone
+	Copy the fltrVCF.bash and fltrVCF.sbatch files to your working directory

 EXAMPLES
         The following command is recommended for most users and requires the config file to have the